 Commencement of Work

 Prior to commencing work, all employees and appointees shall be made fully aware of their job requirements, any remuneration, time requirements, and all relevant rules and regulations.
-They shall also be made aware of this Policy Manual, the Engineering Society By-Law Manual and Constitution document and informed at to how to access it at any time.
+They shall also be made aware of the Engineering Society’s Governing Documents and informed how to access it at any time.

 All employees and appointees shall be required to sign confidentiality waivers if necessary and applicable employment contracts prior to the commencement of any work.
-It shall be the responsibility of the Incoming Executive to ensure that this that this occurs before the commencement of any work.
+It shall be the responsibility of the Incoming Executive or the Director of Internal Processes to ensure that this that this occurs before the commencement of any work.

 Joint Hiring Policy